Home Reports Canada Food and Beverage Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates traffic at 68.6% of total visits, yet YoY organic traffic has declined -23.8%, signaling a significant and worsening SEO problem for Canadian food and beverage stores.
+Organic search dominates traffic at 69.7% of total visits, yet YoY organic traffic has declined 16.3%, signaling a significant and broad loss of SEO visibility across Canadian food and beverage stores.

-An average engagement rate of just 0.018% combined with a -9.7% decline in PageRank points to deteriorating site authority and audience relevance across the sector.
+An average engagement rate of just 0.018% combined with a 9.9% drop in PageRank signals that declining domain authority and near-zero audience interaction are creating a compounding retention and discoverability crisis for the segment.

 Get a monthly email when this data is updated